-In late 2018, a small but tenacious research team from Nanyang Technological University in Singapore discovered a plant-based food preservative.
-All the results of this somewhat muted study were published in January 2019 on Food Chemistry.
+In late 2018, a small but tenacious research group from Nanyang Technological University in Singapore discovered a plant-based food preservative.
+All the results of this muted study were published in January 2019 on Food Chemistry.

-Since then, over the past two years the team has taken to further develop its findings for the benefit of the food industry.
+Since then, the team has been developing their findings further for the benefit of the food industry over the past two years.
 The main goal was to improve the efficacy and safety of these plant-based food preservatives, so that they can be used in all packaged food products.

 Plant-based food preservatives: how did they find them?